cruncher/sparky/README.md

 relative to the parent object <code>text</code>.
 A leading opening bracket
 <code>[</code> has the same effect.

-### Using JavaScript
+#### Using JavaScript

-#### Sparky(node, model, ctrl)

 A node doesn't have to be in the DOM for Sparky to bind to it.
-You can bind it using Sparky, then insert it into the DOM:
+It can bound using Sparky then inserted into the DOM later:

     var node = document.createElement('p');
     var data = {